 They noticed how the levels of the two proteins modified during the transformation of precursor cells into mature hair cells along with the internal of the cochlear spiral.

-The protein ranges are regarded to differ in step with the timing and vicinity of the development sample.
+The protein ranges differ in step with the timing and vicinity of the development sample.

-Activin A-stages have been low at the outermost part of the cochlea while immature cells began to become hair cells and excessive at the innermost part of the spiral, wherein immature cells had no longer yet all started to convert.
+Activin A-stages have been low at the outermost part of the cochlea.
+At the same time, immature cells began to become hair cells and excessive at the innermost part of the spiral, wherein immature cells had no longer yet all started to convert.

 The authors consult with such excessive-to-low protein degree changes as signaling gradients.